eagle-io/docs/source/topics/nodes/parameter.rst

 Marker size
     Data point markers are hidden by default (shown on hover), but can be set to always display by specifying a size between 1-6 (small-large).

+State thresholds
+    Select which State thresholds should be displayed on the chart:

+    *Hidden* will not display any State thresholds.

+    *All States* will display all configured States.

+    *Alarm States Only* will only display States that have also been set to alarm.

 Control
 ~~~~~~~~